Finding Lebanon

 The kind of people who insist you eat more even when the table is already overflowing.

-Dinner stretching late into the night.
+Dinner stretching late into the evening.

 People smoking hookah outside cafés.